Interview – Zach Galligan

 zach 2

 Sometimes the best opportunities arise when one least expects it.
 For talented young actor Zach Galligan, that came back when being cast as lead role for 1984 classic mini-monster movie Gremlins.
-While the film went on to be a massive success in cinema history, Galligan explored other roles staring in such films as 1988’s Waxwork and list of popular television series.
+While the film went on to be a massive success in cinema history, Galligan explored other roles starring in such films as 1988’s Waxwork and list of popular television series.

 Humbled by his early success in film, Galligan continues to immerse himself in his passion for acting with a role in 2013’s Hatchet III, as well as other projects yet to be released.
-Recently, we sat down with Galligan for a look at his role in Gremlins, learning experiences at a young age, love for horror/ Sci-Fi films, and more.
+Recently, we sat down with Galligan for a look at his role in Gremlins, learning experiences at a young age, love for Horror/Sci-Fi films, and more.

 CrypticRock.com – Wow, that seemed to happen relatively smoothly.
 Was there any other competition at the time for the role?

 Zach Galligan – There was competition going on the whole time.
 It just sort of fit really nicely for me.
-There was all sorts of other actors trying out.
+There were all sorts of other actors trying out.
 I guess Spielberg felt like the chemistry between me and Phoebe was really good because we kind of already knew each other in the past.

 Zach Galligan in Gremlins